What Administrative Services Managers Do

 - Develop, manage, and monitor records

-- Recommend changes to policies or procedures in order to improve operations, such as changing what supplies are kept or how to improve recordkeeping
+- Recommend changes to policies or procedures in order to improve operations, such as reassessing supplies or recordkeeping

-- Monitor the facility to ensure that it remains safe, secure, and well maintained
+- Monitor facilities to make sure that they remain safe, secure, and well maintained

 - Oversee the maintenance and repair of machinery, equipment, and electrical and mechanical systems

 - Make sure that facilities meet environmental, health, and security standards and comply with regulations

 Administrative services managers plan, coordinate, and direct a broad range of activities that allow organizations to run efficiently.
 An organization may have several managers who oversee services for multiple departments, such as mail, printing and copying, recordkeeping, security, building maintenance, and recycling.

 Specific tasks and responsibilities may vary.
 For example, an administrative services manager might be responsible for making sure that the organization has the supplies and services it needs.
 An administrative services manager who coordinates space allocation might consider employee morale and available funds when determining how to arrange a physical space.

 Administrative services managers may examine energy consumption patterns, technology use, and office equipment.
 They also may plan for maintenance and replacement of equipment, such as computers.

 The following are examples of types of administrative services managers: